-Charging for plastic bags unfortunately doesn’t accomplish much.
+Charging for plastic bags unfortunately doesn’t accomplish enough.
 It often feels like it’s more about businesses letting the public know that they “care”, as opposed to a genuine attempt to lower use.
 This isn’t to say that charging for bags don’t lower use, but more often than not the fee for plastic bags is negligible.

 The fight against plastic bag use has to be fought before the customer receives the bag.
 If businesses want to get serious about lowering plastic bag consumption, this is what I’m proposing: instead of charging customers for plastic bags, give them discounts for not using them.